 Negligible vapor pressure has attracted ionic liquid to be used as a favorable electrolyte for electrochemical devices that are operated in air.122 Ionic liquids are often classified as hydrophilic or hydrophobic.80 In this work, two hydrophilic ionic liquids – EMITFS and EMIBF4 – are considered for investigation of the mechanoelectrical effect.
 Long-term use of EMIBF4 is, however, not recommended for applications that require operation in high-humidity conditions due to hydrolysis of BF4 ions123; therefore, EMITFS as one of the most hydrophilic ionic liquids is been selected as an ionic liquid for investigation of humidity-related effects of IEAPs.

+Water sorption changes almost all physicochemical parameters of ionic liquids.
+As a rule of thumb, water content increases its conductivity and decreases its viscosity82, 125, 160, 161.
+The high affinity towards sorption of vapors and low vapor pressure enables the use of ionic liquids as active elements in amperometric162 or quartz crystal microbalance-based163 sensors.

 In case of majority of the ionic liquids currently available, the cations are larger than the anions.
 The ionic liquids used in this study – EMIBF4 and EMITFS – also followed this tendency.
 Both of the ionic liquids have 1-ethyl-3-methylimidazolium cations, which are slightly oblong-shaped and have lateral Van der Waals dimensions between 0.53–0.95 nm based on quantum chemical calculations.
 The Van der Waals dimensions of spherical tetrafluoroborate and trifluoromethanesulphonate anions are 0.47 and 0.58 nm, respectively.
-Therefore, by comparing the effective sizes of the ions with the porosity distribution of the CDC in Figure 1, it can be expected that the mobility of cations and anions of these ionic liquids is unequal in the CDC.
+Therefore, by comparing the effective sizes of the ions with the porosity distribution of the CDC in Figure 2, it can be expected that the mobility of cations and anions of these ionic liquids is unequal in the CDC.

 It is not correct to assume that the ionic liquids consist entirely of ions.
 For a reference, the effective ionic concentration of pure BMIBF4 and BMITFS ionic liquids are 0.64 and 0.57 of their respective molar concentrations.124 Therefore, pure ionic liquid could be considered as a system, where some ionic liquid ion pairs act as a solvent.
 What is more, in a real electrochemical system operating in air, the absorbed water acts as an additional solvent.125 Increase in the molar fraction of water in the IL-water mixture increases its conductivity, in part due to increase in the effective ion concentration.
 The conductivity of pure EMIBF4 is 1.55 S/m at 298 K, but it increases up to 9.2 S/m (that is, nearly by an order of 6) at ionic liquid molar fraction of 0.12 in an ionic liquid-water mixture.126 Water-free EMITFS has a conductivity of 0.98 S/m at 298 K127 and the mixture with 5 moles water per a mole of EMITFS has a conductivity of 3.93 S/m128 (the highest conductivity value and the corresponding IL:water molar fraction is not found in the literature).